maliksyria/Semantic_Segmentation_UAVid/README.md

 You can add your own architecture by add a new config file in [config folder](config/), and add a Pytorch-Lightning Module in [lightning_module folder](src/lightning/)

-Pretrained Weights of models on UAVid can be access from [Yandex Disk](https://disk.yandex.ru/d/AINrvKNrpEjjpQ)
+Pretrained Weights of models on UAVid can be downloaded from [Yandex Disk](https://disk.yandex.ru/d/AINrvKNrpEjjpQ)

 ## Data Preprocessing
 You can download the dataset from [Kaggle](https://www.kaggle.com/dasmehdixtr/uavid-v1).